reljadev/docker-items/README.md

   "price": {{price}}
 }
 ```
 Now click on the three dots next to the collection, and select `Run Collection` from the drop down menu.
-Select `items-data` file
+Select `items-data.json` file
 and run the collection.